From the Cook

 - Toast Pine Nuts First 🔥Lightly toast your pine nuts in a dry skillet for 2-3 minutes before adding to the pesto to unlock their rich, buttery flavor and prevent them from tasting raw or bland.

-- Zest Before Juicing 🍋Always zest your lemon before cutting and juicing it—once cut, the fruit becomes difficult to zest properly, and you'll capture more fragrant oils from the intact skin.
+- Zest Before Juicing 🍋Always zest your lemon before cutting and juicing it—once cut open, the zest becomes harder to remove cleanly and you'll capture more aromatic oils for maximum citrus impact.

 Recipe Facts